FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 9/24/2022)

 The Board of Trustees may, by a two-thirds vote, grant Life Membership for good and sufficient reason other than those stated above.

-(h) Intern, Residents, Preceptees in AOA accredited training programs in Florida, and Students of Osteopathic Medicine may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting even though they may not hold a license to practice in Florida.
+(h) Intern, Residents, Preceptees in ACGME accredited training programs in Florida who have graduated from a COCA accredited College of Osteopathic Medicine, and Students currently enrolled in a COCA accredited College of Osteopathic Medicine may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting even though they may not hold a license to practice in Florida.

 Any such application must be endorsed by the President or Dean of the applicant’s College, and the authority in the hospital or office in which applicant is working.

-Such members shall have neither voice nor vote and may not hold office.
+Such members shall have neither voice nor vote and may not hold office except as noted in Article V. Section 2.
 They may receive publications of the association and may attend the state convention at fees prescribed by the Board of Trustees.

-(i) Out of State Members shall be graduates of approved AOA accredited colleges of osteopathic medicine.
+(i) Out of State Members shall be graduates of COCA accredited colleges of osteopathic medicine.

 Out of State Members may be granted membership by a majority vote of the Board of Trustees who are present and voting at any regularly scheduled meeting.